Olamyy/oldone/content/articles/locally-weight-regression/locally-weight-regression.md

 * There must be no correlation in the set of data in $X$.

-    The presence of correlation in $y$ leads to a concept known as [multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity).
+    The presence of correlation in $X$ leads to a concept known as [multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity).
     If variables are correlated, it becomes extremely difficult for the model to determine the true effect of $X$ on $Y$.

 * Independence of errors